-- They conduct research on the amount of carbon deposits on the important glaciers of the Himalayas.
-Gangotri being the source of the Ganges, is one of the most important Glaciers in the country.
+- They research the number of carbon deposits on the important glaciers of the Himalayas.
+Gangotri being the source of the Ganges is one of the most important Glaciers in the country.

 - According to recent data from the research, the concentration of Black Carbon present on the Gangotri Glacier has doubled when compared to the results of the past few years.

-- Primary reason for this is the agricultural burning and the forest fires in the nearby regions.
+- The primary reason for this is the agricultural burning and forest fires in the nearby regions.

 Students can note this point as an important prelims fact for the UPSC Prelims under the segment UPSC Environment and Ecology.